 We can help address the following factors of concern:

 - Defamatory allegations entered on your U5 disclosure

 - Broker Protocol or non-compete issues

 - Misrepresentation of the scenarios regarding your departure

 - Incorrect dispositions that are misleading as to which side initiated leaving

 - U5 termination disclosure now displayed on BrokerCheck and the IAPD

-Your chance of continued employment in the financial services industry will be at risk because regulators, as well as potential employing firms, will have serious issues, and be hesitant to hire, advisors with any form of U5 termination disclosure other than “voluntary."
+Your chance of continued employment in the financial services industry will be at risk because of FINRA or SEC enforcement, as well as potential employing firms, will have serious issues, and be hesitant to hire, advisors with any form of U5 termination disclosure other than “voluntary."